-We invest in innovation.
-Innovation is the process by which new technologies are transformed into products or processes which may drive improvements in the quality of life and create wealth.
-We focus on innovations enabled by nanotechnology and microsystems.
-These innovations primarily impact the clean technology, healthcare and electronics sectors.
-We focus on nanotechnology because science is reductionist, and, historically, transformative breakthroughs in the sectors where we focus occur through understanding science and technology at smaller and smaller scales.
-Currently, these transformative breakthroughs are occurring at the nanoscale and below.
+We invest in companies enabled by nanotechnology and microsystems.
+We believe companies that leverage breakthroughs at the nanoscale are emerging as leaders in their respective industries.
+These companies primarily impact the clean technology, healthcare and electronics sectors.
 We focused the Company on making venture capital investments in companies that commercialize and integrate products enabled by nanotechnology in 2002.
+We believe this was the period of time when nanotechnology was beginning to emerge from its gestational phase to its commercial phase.
+We believe the coming decades will be the period of time when the commercial impact of nanotechnology will become widespread.
+We believe that as this occurs, our portfolio companies are well positioned to profit and that we will see investment returns as a result.

 We define venture capital investments as the money and resources made available to privately held start-up firms and privately held and publicly traded small businesses with exceptional growth potential.
-We believe that we are the only publicly traded BDC making venture capital investments exclusively in nanotechnology and microsystems.
+We believe that we are the only U.S.-based, publicly traded venture capital company making investments exclusively in nanotechnology and microsystems.
 We believe we have invested in more nanotechnology-enabled companies than any other venture capital firm.